 It holds significance for COPD patients as it contributes to dyspnea, increased morbidity, exercise tolerance and overall reduction in physical activity.

-Both pharmacological and non-pharmacological therapies have demonstrated efficacy in minimizing hyperinflation and delaying the onset of ventilatory restriction.
+Additionally, pharmacological and non-pharmacological therapies have demonstrated efficacy in minimizing hyperinflation and delaying the onset of ventilatory restriction.

-Some COPD patients suffer from dynamic hyperinflation of the lungs which causes a reduction in hyperinflated lungs life expectancy.
+However, some COPD patients suffer from dynamic hyperinflation of the lungs which causes a reduction in hyperinflated lungs life expectancy.
 Dynamic hyperinflation occurs when a new breath is inhaled before the lung has reached its static equilibrium volume.

 Hyperinflated Lung Causes